pglet/website/docs/tutorials/python.md

         # ...
 ```

-Run the app and try edit and delete tasks:
+Run the app and try to edit and delete tasks:

 <p style={{ textAlign: 'center' }}><img style={{ width: '50%', border: 'solid 1px #999' }} src="/img/docs/tutorial/todo-app-3.png" /></p>

 ## Filtering list items

-We already have a functional ToDo app where we can create, edit and delete tasks.
-To be even more productive we want to be able to filter tasks by their status.
+We already have a functional ToDo app where we can create, edit, and delete tasks.
+To be even more productive, we want to be able to filter tasks by their status.

 Copy the entire code for this step from [here](https://github.com/pglet/examples/blob/main/python/todo/todo-with-filter.py).
 Below we will explain the changes we've done to implement filtering.